How do you buy a house?

 {{cta}}

-Buying a home consists of seven clear steps, in which you arrange the financing and legal processing separately for maximum control.
-By following this step-by-step plan, you will be well prepared for the purchase of your first home.
+Buying a house in the Netherlands consists of seven clear steps, in which you arrange the financing and legal processing separately for maximum control.
+By following this step-by-step plan, you will be well prepared for the purchase of your first home as an expat.

-Your search begins by listing your housing requirements.
-Decide whether you are looking for an existing home or a new home, and whether you want to buy an apartment or a house.
-By creating a clear profile, you will know exactly when a home meets your requirements.
+Your search starts by listing your housing needs.
+Decide whether you are looking for an existing home or a new home and whether you are buying an apartment or a house in the Netherlands.
+By creating a sharp profile, you know exactly when the home meets your needs.

-Engage homeup as your purchasing agent.
-We can provide you with sound advice on your search and give you priority access to exclusive property listings, helping you find your dream home faster.
-Would you like to know more about how a purchasing agent can help you buy a home?
-Read our comprehensive article on what a purchasing agent does.
+Enable homeup as your real estate agent.
+We can give you good advice about your search and give you priority over exclusive properties, so you can find your dream home faster.
+Want to know more about how a real estate agent helps you buy a home?
+Then read our detailed article about what a real estate agent does.

 Step 3: Viewing and determining value

 After finding the property, viewing it is crucial to determine its value, paying attention to its structural condition and location.
-Ask the selling agent for a list of any movable items that may be left behind, and consider having an older property inspected by a structural engineer.
+Ask the selling real estate agent which items are included in the purchase.
+For older homes, a structural inspection can be crucial to avoid surprises after the purchase.

-As a purchasing agent, homeup can objectively determine the value of a property by comparing similar properties.
-We increase your certainty with our checklist, so you know exactly what to look out for and whether a structural survey is necessary.
+homeup acts as your independent purchasing agent.
+We compare similar properties and objectively determine the value of the purchase.
+With our checklist and experience, you know exactly what to look for and whether a structural survey is necessary.

 Step 4: Bidding and negotiating